Huaer02/Neural-Solver-Library/README.md

 - [x] **GraphSAGE** - Inductive Representation Learning on Large Graphs [[NeurIPS 2017]](https://arxiv.org/pdf/1706.02216) [[Code]](https://github.com/thuml/Neural-Solver-Library/blob/main/models/GraphSAGE.py)
 - [x] **PointNet** - PointNet: Deep Learning on Point Sets for 3D Classification and Segmentation [[CVPR 2017]](https://arxiv.org/pdf/1612.00593) [[Code]](https://github.com/thuml/Neural-Solver-Library/blob/main/models/PointNet.py)

+🌟 We have made a great effort to ensure good reproducibility, and are glad to claim that the official results of all the above methods can be completely reproduced (sometimes even better) by this library.

 ## Usage